IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Conclusions

 \section{Conclusions}

-In this paper, we study a seldomly discussed but vitally important task, noisy PLL.
-It relaxes the basic assumption of PLL and allows ground-truth labels of some samples are not in their candidate sets.
-To address this challenging task, we propose a novel framework, IRNet.
-Our method can purify noisy samples and reduce the noise level of the dataset.
-Through quantitative and qualitative analysis, we demonstrate that our IRNet outperforms currently advanced approaches in both inductive and transductive performance.
-Meanwhile, we verify the noise robustness of our method and reveal the importance of data augmentation.
-We also conduct parameter sensitivity analysis and present the impact of different hyper-parameters.
+This paper extends the traditional PLL problem to the more challenging noisy PLL problem, allowing some samples whose ground-truth labels are not in their candidate sets.
+To address this task, we propose IRNet, a plug-in framework with strong motivation and theoretical guarantees.
+It can be easily integrated with existing PLL methods, achieving better inductive and transductive performance under noisy conditions.
+Meanwhile, we verify the noise robustness of our method and reveal the importance of smoothness constraints.
+We also perform parameter sensitivity analysis and present the impact of different hyperparameters.

-This paper focuses on the scenario where both clean and noisy samples have their ground-truth labels in a predefined label space.
+In this paper, we focus on the scenario where both clean and noisy samples have their ground-truth labels in a predefined label space.
 In the future, we will explore some challenging scenarios.
 For example, there are out-of-distribution samples in the dataset, and the ground-truth labels of these samples are outside the label space.
+Meanwhile, this paper requires manual tuning of $\tau_\epsilon$.
+In our future work, we aim to explore automatic selection methods for $\tau_\epsilon$, making IRNet entirely parameter-free.